 It important that you minimize your app's potential risks and exposure to harm, hacking, or security breach.
 This site cannot present comprehensive security advice or risk-mitigation, but offers a few, practical building blocks to help you think about building applications that use good security precautions throughout their design, development, and ongoing maintenance.

-The tokens your users receive from OAuth 2.0 workflows (ArcGIS identity, application credentials, and the serverless web, serverless native and mobile, and server-enabled workflows) can be used for any applicable ArcGIS Platform premium content or location service.
+The tokens your users receive from OAuth 2.0 workflows (including user authentication workflows and the app credentials workflow) can be used for any applicable ArcGIS premium content or location service.
 If you expose a token in the open, such as via an insecure browser or client app, another developer or attacker could copy the token and then use it to make requests on your behalf.
 These spoofed requests would then be billed to your own or your user's account, depending upon the type of application and the services established for the app and user.

 It is therefore strongly advisable that you encrypt or take other precautions to avoid exposing your tokens.